dylanvanh/portfolio/src/content/blog/bnpl.md

 ## Security Considerations

-- **TX1 stays hidden until broadcast:** The BNPL canister acts as a secure enclave holding the signed TX1 off-chain.
-Even Liquidium cannot view the fully signed transaction stored in the canister.
+- **TX1 stays hidden until broadcast:** The BNPL canister holds the signed TX1 on ICP in encrypted storage that even Liquidium cannot access.
 The ICP runtime ensures data privacy until the canister explicitly reveals it during broadcast.
 This prevents front-running where someone sees TX1 in the mempool and acts before the loan finalizes.
 - **Origin UTXO tracking:** The BNPL canister tracks exactly where the Ordinal came from, allowing validation that the correct inscription is being used.
 - **TRUC constraints:** Version 3 transactions enable package relay, preventing replacement and pinning attacks.
 The 1-parent-1-child topology restriction also limits the attack surface for transaction pinning.
-- **Inter-canister authorization:** Only whitelisted canisters and admin icp principals can interact with the BNPL canister.
+- **Inter-canister authorization:** Only whitelisted canisters and admin ICP principals can interact with the BNPL canister.
 - **Atomic dependency:** TX2 explicitly spends TX1's output.
 If TX1 isn't present, TX2 is invalid.
 The package broadcast ensures atomicity.

 ## What Happens After